SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 }
 ```

-You can also alias the whole feature directly.
+You can also alias the entire feature directly, as shown in the following example:

 ```typescript
 {